OFAH advice to anglers and hunters during a pandemic

-As much as we all want to see fishing and hunting continue so anglers and hunters can take advantage of the physical and mental health benefits these activities bring, in this public health emergency they can only take place within guidelines provided by public health officials.
+As much as we all want to see fishing and hunting continue so anglers and hunters can take advantage of the physical and mental health benefits these activities bring this fall, in this public health emergency these activities can only take place within guidelines provided by public health officials.
 We want the outdoors community to be a part of the solution to help save lives, protect our economy, and regain some normalcy in our lives as soon as possible.

 Advice from Anglers and Hunters to Anglers and Hunters